opentripplanner/otp-react-redux/percy/README.md

 You can disable headless mode by setting `headless: false` in the Puppeteer launch settings in `percy.test.js`.
 We left a line commented out which you can uncomment to achieve this.

-You can also debug the tests by creating a JavaScript Debug Terminal in the VSCode run pane, then running the above commands with breakpoints set in the editor.
+You can also debug the tests by creating a JavaScript Debug Terminal, then running the above commands with breakpoints set in the editor.